 VTST Chief Executive, Dr Robert Pleming, said: “There will be no more opportunities to hear a Vulcan’s spine-tingling howl as she climbs high into the sky for another dramatic display, or to see her rolling onto her side to reveal her giant delta silhouette.
 It’s highly gratifying that the aircraft made a return appearance to the Blackpool Air Show.

 “She was among many iconic aircraft and in highly distinguished company.”

 The Red Arrows are a firm favourite of everyone who enjoys the Blackpool Airshow.
 They are ambassadors for the United Kingdom and showcase the excellence of the Royal Air Force.

 The team consists of nine display pilots and 110 support staff.
 There are operations and flight planners, engineering technicians, photographers, safety equipment experts, drivers, a public relations department, suppliers and administrators.
 The Blues are the engineers and support staff who wear distinctive blue coveralls.

 The Red Arrows are based at RAF Scampton in Lincolnshire, flying Hawk jets.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your email newsletter.
+Packed full of interesting things it arrives in your inbox all 52 weeks of the year.